advancedroboticsaws/angel/README.md

 #### Step 2 `Launch rplidar driver`

 This is to help you find out whether the rplidar you installed is functional and your hardware setup is correct.
-Before going through the steps below, please mark the following checklist yourself when you finish each setup.

 * Launch laser scanner
 	1. Open a terminal on you PC and type